 Last year, 1 in 3 households in Jackson County wasn’t able to cover the basic cost of living — like food, heat, rent, and medical bills.
 We are able to help fill the gaps with services made possible by the help of community partners, other agencies, and our generous donors.

 ACCESS provides food, warmth, shelter, and other essential services to Jackson County’s low-income children, families, seniors, veterans, and people with disabilities.
 As the Community Action Agency of Jackson County, Oregon, ACCESS has been helping residents break the cycle of poverty since 1976.
-Last year, 67,070 people received assistance from ACCESS’s broad continuum of services, including obtaining safe, affordable housing, rental assistance, utility assistance, weatherization, free loaned durable medical equipment and healthy food.

 Through partnerships and service, ACCESS provides food, warmth, and shelter to promote stability for vulnerable populations.

 ACCESS treats all participants, volunteers, and employees with dignity and kindness.

 ACCESS takes responsibility for their actions and their words.

 ACCESS is caring and words to understand everyone’s unique experiences.